Link Prediction with Relational Hypergraphs: Related work

-\looseness=-1 \textbf{Relational hypergraphs.} Link prediction with relational hypergraphs has been widely studied in the context of shallow embedding models~\citep{wen2016representation,abbound2020boxe,fatemi2020knowledge, fatemi2021knowledge}.
+\textbf{Relational hypergraphs.} Link prediction with relational hypergraphs has been widely studied in the context of shallow embedding models~\citep{wen2016representation,abbound2020boxe,fatemi2020knowledge, fatemi2021knowledge}.
 To score facts of the form $r(u_1,\cdots,u_k)$, some methods extend the scoring function (i.e., decoder) of existing knowledge graph embedding methods to consider multiple entities.
 For example, m-TransH \citep{wen2016representation} is an extension of TransH \citep{wang2014transe} designed to handle multiple entities jointly.
 Similarly, GETD \citep{liu2020tensor} builds on the bilinear embedding method TuckER \citep{Balazevic_2019} to handle higher-arity relations. \citet{fatemi2020knowledge} proposed HSimplE and HypE that disentangle the position and relation embedding.
-BoxE \citep{abbound2020boxe} is an embedding model that encodes each relation using box embeddings, and naturally applies to $k$-ary relations (using $k$ boxes) while achieving strong results on transductive benchmarks. \citet{fatemi2021knowledge} explores the connection between relational algebra and relational hypergraph embeddings and proposes ReAlE.
+BoxE \citep{abbound2020boxe} is an embedding model that encodes each relation using box embeddings, and naturally applies to $k$-ary relations while achieving strong results on transductive benchmarks. \citet{fatemi2021knowledge} explores the connection between relational algebra and relational hypergraph embeddings and proposes ReAlE.
+Recently, \citet{HJE} proposed HJE that jointly considers 3D convolution and relation-aware 2D convolution, whereas \citet{DBLP:journals/corr/abs-2402-08961} utilizes 3D circular convolutional neural network and the alternate mask stack strategy to enhance feature extraction.
 In the space of graph neural networks, \citet{feng2018hypergraph} and \citet{yadati2019hypergcn} leverage message-passing methods on \emph{undirected} hypergraphs.
+Subsequently, StarE~\citep{galkin-etal-2020-message} was introduced as a message-passing neural network specifically designed for hyper-relational knowledge graphs, providing a different approach to represent high-arity facts, while \citet{ali2021improving} further studied different inductive settings for hyper-relational knowledge graph completion. \citet{georgiev2022heat} also incorporates a transformer into message passing for hyper-relational knowledge graphs.
 The first approach that is tailored to relational hypergraphs is G-MPNN \citep{yadati2020gmpnn}, which operates by relational message passing.
 RD-MPNNs \citep{zhou2023rdmpnn} builds on this approach and additionally incorporates the positional information of entities in their respective relations during message passing, which is critical for relational facts since the order of nodes in each edge clearly matters.
-G-MPNN and RD-MPNNs represent closest related works to the present study and we show that these architectures are instances of $\hrmpnns$ and hence are subject to the same limitations.
+G-MPNN and RD-MPNNs represent the closest related works to the present study and we show that these architectures are instances of $\hrmpnns$ and hence are subject to the same limitations.